Best things to do in Tokyo: A 2026 travel guide

 Where to eat in Tokyo

-Though Tokyo’s iconic vending machines — with everything from snacks and sodas to instant ramen — are a must-try, the city’s food scene goes far beyond.
+Though the vending machines and street food in Tokyo are a must-try, the city’s food scene goes far beyond.

 From conveyor belt sushi to Michelin-starred restaurants, here’s your guide to Tokyo’s culinary highlights.